Mithila Palkar

-Mithila Palkar (born 11 January 1993) is an Indian actress who predominantly works in Hindi and television.
-Palkar is a recipient of several awards including a Filmfare Award Marathi and two Filmfare OTT Awards.
+Mithila Palkar (born 11 January 1993) is an Indian actress known for her work in Hindi films and web series.
+She has received several awards, including a Filmfare Award Marathi and two Filmfare OTT Awards.

 Palkar made her acting debut with the Marathi short film Majha Honeymoon (2014) and then expanded to Hindi films Katti Batti (2015).
 Palkar then rose to prominence with her Marathi version of the "cup song".
 She is best known for her role in the television show Girl in the City (2016–2021) and the web series Little Things (2016–2021).
 The latter earned her Filmfare OTT Awards for Best Actress – Comedy Series and Best Actress Critics – Comedy Series.
 She earned the Filmfare Award for Best Female Debut – Marathi for her performance in Muramba (2017).
 Her other notable films include Karwaan (2018) and Tribhanga (2021).

 Early life

 Palkar was born on 11 January 1993 into a Marathi family.
 She initially lived in Vasai with her parents but she and her sister later moved to live in Dadar with her maternal grandparents due to inconveniences of daily commute.
 She comes from a family with no actors, and her grandfather initially did not approve of her decision to act.
 Her sister holds a PhD in Neuroscience and lives in Los Angeles.
 Palkar first acted while in Class VII in an inter-school drama competition.
 She admits being a "nerd" but was always active in dramatics, dancing and singing during her school days at IES's Modern English School, Dadar.
 She pursued science in higher secondary but chose to pursue a Bachelors of Mass Media (BMM) at MMK College, Bandra, after that to be involved with films and theatre.
 After graduating in 2013, Palkar gave her first audition to Quasar Padamsee of Quasar Theatre Productions (QTP).
 The audition did not get her the role but Quasar gave her a job backstage, managing their theatre festival, Thespo.
 Palkar has previously trained in Hindustani classical music (by the Marathi singer Varsha Bhave), in Kathak, and took a crash course in acting at the Stella Adler Studio of Acting in Los Angeles.